 The other important aspect of earning an accredited addiction counseling certificate, aside from the convenience and flexibility of course options, is the opportunities it will avail.
-Those who become addiction counselors step into more than a job but also a very important and sometimes even life-saving role.
+Becoming a certified addiction counselor means stepping into more than a job but also a very important and sometimes even life-saving role.

 What Does a Substance Abuse Counselor Do?

 The substance abuse counseling job description only defines in part the role of the position of substance abuse counselor.
 While there are many definitive and common aspects to most every substance abuse counseling job description, there will always be variations.

 Some of the staples of the substance abuse counseling job description include assessing clients, providing a variety of therapy services (e.g. psychotherapy, dialectal, behavioral, etc.), counseling, providing a support system, and developing recovery plans.
 These are common traits and responsibilities that are found in nearly every substance abuse counseling job description.